 The museum displays are set across 4 floors, each with a different theme:

 I love modern architecture of the new museum, and especially as it is set against the backdrop of a 14th century castle; this has been beautifully realised:

 Events and workshops

-The new museum has a rich programme for the public and there will be events for children during the holidays:
+The new museum has a rich programme for the public and there lots of events for children during the school holidays . . .

 🗓 opening hours:

 OPEN every day of the summer holidays (except Tuesdays), from 10h > 18h !